Owaisjaved/MVST_Coding_Task/README.md

 ## Feedback ✨
 This Was a fun task and I learn some new Things While Doing it\
-I Only Knew About GraphQl but never implemented/Used this query Language but Know \
-I knew how useful it is.\
 Thank You for giving me this opportunity ☺️